 And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 The Bottom Line

-Judging by its ingredients alone, Pronature Holistic Dog Food looks to be a near-average kibble.
+Judging by its ingredients alone, Pronature Holistic looks like an above average dry dog food.